-From Jimi Hendrix to Tracy Chapman, there have been so many black guitarists making waves, and in this post, we’re going to take a look at 16 of the greatest and most and famous black guitar players in history.
+From Jimi Hendrix to Prince, there have been so many black guitarists making waves, and in this post, we’re going to take a look at 25 of the greatest and most famous black guitar players in history.
 Let’s get started.

 1. Jimi Hendrix

 While his mainstream music career lasted only four years, Jimi Hendrix is often noted as one of the most influential and greatest guitarists in the history of rock music.

 A true pioneer, Hendrix was one of the first guitarists to utilize overdriven amplifiers, guitar amp feedback loops, and fuzz distortion effects during his performances.
 These effects combined with his masterful playing to create a sound that was brand new and unique.